Dr Philip Hosegood

 - Member of the Centre for Coastal and Ocean Science and Engineering (CCOSE) (http://www1.plymouth.ac.uk/research/ccose/Pages/default.aspx)

 Certificate of Learning and Teaching in Higher Education

 2015 - present: Associate Professor (Reader) in Physical Oceanography

 2007 - 2015: Lecturer in Physical Oceanography, Plymouth University

 2005 – 2007: Post-doctoral Research Associate, Applied Physics Laboratory, University of Washington.
-My ongoing research with Prof. Mike Gregg and Prof. Matthew Alford, seeks to understand the respective roles played by mixing and restratification in the surface mixed layer in the north-eastern Pacific Ocean, particularly at sub-mesoscales.
+My research with Prof. Mike Gregg and Prof. Matthew Alford, studied the respective roles played by mixing and restratification in the surface mixed layer in the north-eastern Pacific Ocean, particularly at sub-mesoscales.
 This is achieved by the analysis of an extensive dataset obtained through the use of the Shallow Water Mapping System (SWIMS), microstructure profilers (MMP) and acoustic Doppler current profilers.

 2000 – 2004: Ph.D (cum laude) Physical Oceanography, Royal Netherlands Institute of Sea Research (NIOZ), Netherlands.
 The study was conducted within the multidisciplinary project Processes over the Continental Slope (PROCS) and investigated, through the analysis of data obtained from a combination of moored and ship-based instruments, short-term mixing processes over the continental slope in the Faeroe-Shetland Channel.
 The work was conducted under the supervision of Dr. Hans van Haren.
 The thesis, entitled ‘Observations of the impact of flow-topography interactions on mixing processes within a confined basin: the Faeroe-Shetland Channel’, may be viewed on-line at: